 You can buy tickets in advance directly through the Louvre's website and also through a number of tourist pass programs.
 My best advice before you invest in a pass is to carefully read about what attractions are included.
 These are often advertised as "admission to the Louvre and X number of other museums" - but they're only really a good deal if you actually go to the other museums.

 On our last trip to the Louvre, we did a three hour guided tour.
 Our guide was fantastic - this was no pre-recorded commentary but genuine insights from a trained art historian.
 While our guide did an excellent job of navigating the crazy crowds of the Denon Wing, my favourite part of the tour was when she brought up to some of the quietest corners of the Richelieu and Sully wings.
 There were times when were were the only people for several rooms in a row.
 It felt like the entire Louvre had suddenly closed down just for us!

 Secret 5: Touchable Art, Trampolines, and Tuileries Tours.

 The Tuileries Gardens, just beyond the Carrousel Arc, is the oldest and largest public park in Paris, but a complimentary guided tour is just the thing to make you feel cozy and at home.
 Tours depart on Saturdays and Sundays at 3:30pm from the Carrousel Arc from late April to late October.

-While in the Tuileries Gardens, be sure to head to the Trampolines between the Terrasse des Feuillants and the octogonal pond -this is the best way for children to burn off some extra energy and for visitors of all ages to enjoy some fresh air.
-You can find more great tips on seeing the Louvre with children here.
+While in the Tuileries Gardens, be sure to head to the Trampolines between the Terrasse des Feuillants and the octagonal pond -this is the best way for children to burn off some extra energy and for visitors of all ages to enjoy some fresh air.
 And, as always, I highly recommend picking up a guidebook like Lonely Planet Paris before your trip - it will have fantastic tips for exploring the city and the Louvre on your own or with a family.

 It's No Secret - The Louvre is the Heart of Paris